-Who is covered? the PSRs 2017 cover
+Who the PSRs 2017 cover

-- 2.2 The PSRs 2017 apply, with certain exceptions, to everyone who provides payment services, as described in Part 1, Schedule 1 to the PSRs, by way of a regular occupation or business activity in the UK-('payment service providers' (PSPs)).
-They also apply in a limited way to persons that are not payment service providers (see regulations 38, 39, 57, 58 and 61). - 2.3 Chapter 15 of our Perimeter Guidance (PERG 15) gives guidance for firms who are unsure whether their activities fall within the scope of the PSRs-2017. - 2.4 For a fuller understanding of the scope of the PSRs 2017, the guidance should be read in conjunction with Schedule 1 of the PSRs 2017 and the definitions in regulation 2.
+- 2.2 The PSRs 2017 apply, with certain exceptions, to everyone who provides payment services as a regular occupation or business activity in the UK ('payment service providers' (PSPs)).
+They also apply in a limited way to persons that are not payment service providers (see regulations 38, 39, 57, 58 and 61). - 2.3 Chapter 15 of our Perimeter Guidance (PERG 15) gives guidance for firms who are unsure whether their activities fall within the scope of the PSRs 2017. - For a fuller understanding of the scope of the PSRs 2017, the guidance should be read in conjunction with Schedule 1 of the PSRs 2017 and the definitions in regulation 2.